Startup Equity Dilution: What Happens to Your Ownership at Every Funding Round

 - Negotiate pro-rata rights carefully.
 Existing investors' pro-rata participation in future rounds can be beneficial (it signals confidence) or detrimental (it reduces allocation available for new strategic investors).
 Understand the knock-on effects before agreeing.

-For Startup Advisors: Equity Modelling as a Founder Engagement Tool
+For Startup Advisors: Equity Modeling as a Founder Engagement Tool

-Accountants, lawyers, and accelerator programmes that work with early-stage founders can embed equity dilution calculators directly on their websites.
-When a founder models their cap table, they reveal their current stage, valuation expectations, and how much equity they hold — signals that indicate exactly where they are in the fundraising lifecycle and what advisory services they need next.
+Accountants, lawyers, and accelerator programs that work with early-stage founders can embed equity dilution calculators directly on their websites.
+When a founder models their cap table, they reveal their current stage, valuation expectations, and how much equity they hold, signals that indicate exactly where they are in the fundraising lifecycle and what advisory services they need next.

-CalcStack provides white-label calculators including equity dilution modelling tools.
+CalcStack provides white-label interactive tools including equity dilution modeling.
 A founder who runs a three-round dilution scenario on your site is a far warmer lead than one who reads a blog post.
 Track the SaaS metrics that matter for your advisory practice and turn calculator engagement into qualified consultations.

 Key takeaways